andyfroberg/andyfroberg/README.md

 ### Hi, I'm Andrew :)

 #### A little about myself
 I'm an experienced marketing profesional who is passionate about technology.
-I work for TotalMount, the trusted leader in electronics mounint.
+I work for TotalMount, the trusted leader in electronics mounting.
 In my current role as a Product Marketing Manager, I've helped my team launch over 40 products in the consumer electronics mounting segment.

 I lead the go-to-market strategy for all upcoming TotalMount products.
 I have extensive knowledge of the Amazon selling platform, including 5,000+ hours of advertising experience (Amazon Ads platform, Amazon Attribution, and Amazon Storefront).